 Story and photos by Manos Angelakis

-What is interesting is that some of the wineries I visited retain their marble cisterns where grapes are foot-pressed, over 100-year old large wooden fermenters and French barriques making wines the old-fashioned way; wines that are as good and interesting as ones from modern wineries where grapes are softly pressed with pneumatic presses, fermented in controlled-temperature stainless steel tanks and aged in either barriques or stainless tanks.
+What is interesting is that many of the wineries retain their ancient marble cisterns where grapes are still foot-pressed and then aged in very large concrete vats or barrels (foudre) of Portuguese or French oak, making wines the old-fashioned way; wines that are as good and interesting as ones from more modern wineries where grapes are softly pressed with pneumatic presses, fermented in controlled-temperature stainless steel tanks and aged in stainless tanks.

-The first Portuguese DOC I visited was Alentejo, the largest viticultural area in Portugal; covering about 1/3 of the entire country.
-Located on the Eastern part, slightly South from Lisbon and bordering Extremadura, Spain; Alentejo produces both easy-drinking, fruity white and red wines as well as some very serious reds that can easily compete as being some of the best wines produced in the Iberian Peninsula.
+The most interesting Portuguese DOC I know of Alentejo is the largest viticultural area in Portugal; covering almost 1/3 of the entire country.
+Located on the Eastern part, slightly South from Lisbon and bordering Extremadura, Spain, Alentejo produces both easy-drinking, fruity white and light red wines as well as some very serious reds that can easily compete as being some of the best wines produced in the Iberian Peninsula.

-The first winery was the Júlio Bastos Dona Maria Vinhos in Estremoz, also known as Quinta do Carmo.
+The first winery I wish to mention is the Júlio Bastos Dona Maria Vinhos in Estremoz, also known as Quinta do Carmo.

 In 2001, Júlio Bastos acquired the estate and in 2002 bought a vineyard which is now over 50 years old and located near the estate.
 The harvest is strictly manual.

-The only rosé is a blend of 50% Aragonês and 50% Touriga National aged in 60% French, 40% American oak barriques.
+The only rosé produced is a blend from 50% Aragonês and 50% Touriga National grapes.
+The juice is not allowed to contact the skins and is aged in 60% French, 40% American oak barriques.
 It is a delicate, light, almost eye-of-the-partridge colored wine with aromas of strawberries and citrus fruit dominating this lovely, summer indulgence.

-Júlio B. Bastos Alicante Bouschet is the only non-Dona Maria branded red, a wine from select grapes of old Alicante Bouschet vines, foot-trodden in the marble cisterns; it is matured for 14 months in new French oak barriques.
+Their top wines are: Júlio B. Bastos, Alicante Bouschet.
+It is the only non-Dona Maria branded red, a wine from select grapes of old Alicante Bouschet vines, foot-trodden in the marble cisterns; it is matured for 14 months in new French oak barriques.
 The wine shows a dark ruby color with plum, kirsch, blackberry and chocolate aromas.
 The silky and intense finish shows round mature tannins.
-I would rate this wine at 90/100 points.
+I would rate this wine at 89/100 points.

-The Dona Maria Amantis Reserva red is a blend of 25% each Syrah, Petit Verdot, Cabernet Sauvignon and Touriga National.
+The Dona Maria Grande Reserva is a blend of 25% each Petit Verdot, Alicante Bouschet, Syrah and Touriga National.
 It has a beautiful dark ruby red color and aromas of ripe red and black woodland berries with a faint hint of sandalwood.
 The palate is rich and spicy showing red fruits, silky tannins and a very long and persistent finish.
-This wine would be rated at 90/100 points
+This wine is rated at 94/100 points.

-The Dona Maria Amantis Reserva white was unoaked 100% Viognier.
-A nice wine, very aromatic and well balanced; it is a food wine that would pair very well with seafood and fish, especially fatty fish because of the light, vibrant acidity.
+The Dona Maria Amantis Reserva White was an unoaked 100% Viognier.
+A nice wine, very aromatic and well balanced; it is a food wine that will pair very well with seafood and fish, especially fatty fish because of the light, vibrant acidity.
 However, I could also see it being paired with a nice spit-roasted piglet or even a stuffed breast of veal.
-I would rate this wine at 90/100 points.
+I would rate this wine at 89/100 points.

-The second winery in my Alentejo itinerary was the João Portugal Ramos Adega Vila Santa, located in another 18th century noble house.
-This winery is part of a group, with others in the Duro Valley, Tejo, Beiras (Quinta de Foz de Arouce) and a new project in the Monção region producing Vinho Verde.
+The second winery in my Alentejo investigations is the João Portugal Ramos Adega Vila Santa, located in another 18th century noble house.
+This winery is part of a group with other wineries in the Duro Valley; Tejo, Beiras (Quinta de Foz de Arouce) and a new project in the Monção region producing Vinho Verde.

-Outstanding, of the wines I tasted with lunch, was the 2012 Marquês de Borba Reserva, an interesting blend of 30% Trincadeira, 30% Aragonês, 25% Alicante Bouschet, 15% Cabernet Sauvignon, a deep red hued wine, redolent of jammy red and black fruit with hints of cedar and oriental spices.
+Outstanding of the wines I tasted was the Marquês de Borba Reserva, an interesting blend of 30% Trincadeira, 30% Aragonês, 25% Alicante Bouschet, 15% Cabernet Sauvignon, a deep red hued wine, redolent of jammy red and black fruit with hints of cedar and oriental spices.
 The palate is elegant with well integrated tannins and a long finish.
 I would rate this wine at 91/100 points.